 Found 10 - 20 results of 58 programs matching keyword "perception of sound"

 Cheryl E. Leonard is a composer, performer, and instrument builder who creates instruments from unusual raw materials—everything from glass shards and pinecones to glaciers and box springs.
+This interview took place at the Exploratorium on October 10, 2013, just prior to her performance of Selections from Antarctica: Music from the Ice with Phillip Greelief.
+Cheryl E. Leonard is a composer, performer, and instrument builder who creates instruments from unusual raw materials—everything from glass shards and pinecones to glaciers and box springs.
 Here she performs Selections from Antarctica: Music from the Ice with Phillip Greelief, as part of the Exploratorium’s Resonance series.
 Musician and comedian Reggie Watts improvises in the Sound Column at the Exploratorium's former home using only his voice and a looping machine.
 Exploratorium film by Lynn Rosen and Steve Giordano for KVOS-TV, Bellingham, Washington, 1974 Since 1969, the Exploratorium has set the standard for hands-on, inquiry-based education.
 See how our new Pier 15 home, with its new exhibits and expanded resources, is helping us achieve our mission: to change the way the world learns.

 This is two minutes of Exploratorium exhibit phenomena B-roll, shot in HD.
 Exhibit close-up footage includes Light Table, Icy Bodies, and Colored Shadows.
 The Exploratorium is more than a science museum.
 It is the global leader in informal learning, having spawned 1000 participatory science centers around the world.
 An estimated 180 million people play with our creations in museums around the globe and online.
 The Exploratorium is made up of scientists, artists, teachers and tinkerers.
 It is a public laboratory where visitors are encouraged to ask questions, experiment, and ultimately see the world a little differently.
-Exploratorium composer Wayne Grim used the video of the transit to create a sound composition in real time.
-As the video signal was received by Wayne's computer, a program he wrote converted the signal into a unique aural experience. http://www.waynegrim.com Discover the Tibetan Buddhist view of the mind with Geshe Lhakdor.
-He discusses how awareness and sensory information (sight, sound, smell, taste, and touch) are perceived through different forms of consciousness, and how Buddhist practitioners investigate their inner mental experiences to better understand their experience of the world around them.
-In this gem from 1990, we get a brief peek into the flourishing mind of German-born composer/sculptor Trimpin, a MacArthur "genius" award winner and the subject of a recent feature documentary.
-He chronicles his unique adventures through sound and music making, takes audience questions, and stages modified versions of his musical installations in front of the live audience.
-Geeks have strange hobbies.
-Staff physicist Paul Doherty plays the corrugated plastic tube, also known as a “whirly,” and explains the surprising science behind the sound.